DENGYONGZHEN/devops-space/SAA-C03 for self learning - 副本.md

 - C. Deploy AWS Shield Advanced and add the ALB as a protected resource.
 - D. Create a new ALB that directs traffic to an Amazon EC2 instance running a third-party firewall, which then passes the traffic to the current ALB.

-### Question #214

-A company’s reporting system delivers hundreds of .csv files to an Amazon S3 bucket each day.
-The company must convert these files to Apache Parquet format and must store the files in a transformed data bucket.

-Which solution will meet these requirements with the LEAST development effort?

-- A. Create an Amazon EMR cluster with Apache Spark installed.
-Write a Spark application to transform the data.
-Use EMR File System (EMRFS) to write files to the transformed data bucket.
-- **B. Create an AWS Glue crawler to discover the data.
-Create an AWS Glue extract, transform, and load (ETL) job to transform the data.
-Specify the transformed data bucket in the output step.**
-- C. Use AWS Batch to create a job definition with Bash syntax to transform the data and output the data to the transformed data bucket.
-Use the job definition to submit a job.
-Specify an array job as the job type.
-- D. Create an AWS Lambda function to transform the data and output the data to the transformed data bucket.
-Configure an event notification for the S3 bucket.
-Specify the Lambda function as the destination for the event notification.

-### Question #215

-A company has 700 TB of backup data stored in network attached storage (NAS) in its data center.
-This backup data need to be accessible for infrequent regulatory requests and must be retained 7 years.
-The company has decided to migrate this backup data from its data center to AWS.
-The migration must be complete within 1 month.
-The company has 500 Mbps of dedicated bandwidth on its public internet connection available for data transfer.

-What should a solutions architect do to migrate and store the data at the LOWEST cost?

-- **A. Order AWS Snowball devices to transfer the data.
-Use a lifecycle policy to transition the files to Amazon S3 Glacier Deep Archive.**
-- B. Deploy a VPN connection between the data center and Amazon VPC.
-Use the AWS CLI to copy the data from on premises to Amazon S3 Glacier.
-- C. Provision a 500 Mbps AWS Direct Connect connection and transfer the data to Amazon S3.
-Use a lifecycle policy to transition the files to Amazon S3 Glacier Deep Archive.
-- D. Use AWS DataSync to transfer the data and deploy a DataSync agent on premises.
-Use the DataSync task to copy files from the on-premises NAS storage to Amazon S3 Glacier.

 -

 -

 ### Question #218